-2.1 Introduction
+1.1 Introduction

-This part includes the final spatial concept for the future development of the SDF area (based on refining the vision).
+Part 2: Spatial Proposals includes the final spatial concept for the future development of the Lepelle-Nkumpi SDF area (based on refining the vision).

-It firstly provide a refined vision statement where-after a Conceptual Framework will follow.
+It firstly provides a refined vision statement followed by a Conceptual Framework.

-The subsequent part will contain the Spatial Development Framework or spatial proposals which is based on the principles and Conceptual Framework.
+The subsequent part will contain the Spatial Development Framework or spatial proposals which are based on the principles and Conceptual Framework.

-2.2 Administrative Clusters
+1.2 Planning Administrative Clusters

-For purposes of this SDF the municipal area is divided into the following Administrative Clusters, delineated more clearly in Map 2.1.
+For purposes of this SDF the municipal area is divided into four (4) Planning Administrative Clusters, delineated more clearly in Map 2.1.
 It is based on the municipal wards and includes the following, namely:

-- Zebediela Planning Administration Cluster (Wards 1-14); - Lebowakgomo Planning Administration Cluster (Wards 15-18); - Mphahlele Planning Administration Cluster (Wards 19-26 & 30); - Mafefe-Mathabatha Planning Administration Cluster (Wards 27 -29).
+- Zebediela Planning Administration Cluster (Wards 1-14); - Lebowakgomo Planning Administration Cluster (Wards 15-18); - Mphahlele Planning Administration Cluster (Wards 19-26 and 30); - Mafefe-Mathabatha Planning Administration Cluster (Wards 27 -29).

-These cluster can be used for public participation, IDP purposes and ward planning purposes.
+These clusters can be used for public participation, IDP purposes and administrative ward planning purposes.

-MAP 2.1: ADMINISTRATIVE CLUSTERS
+MAP 2.1: PLANNING ADMINISTRATIVE CLUSTERS

-2.3 Spatial Concept
+1.3 Spatial Concept

-2.3.1 Final Vision Statement
+1.3.1 Final Vision Statement

-Short & medium term vision:
+Short and medium term vision:

-To develop a spatial hierarchy development areas for the Municipality with linkages to the broader region, encouraging integration, environmental and socio-economic sustainability, and wherein the residents have adequate access to a quality of life.
+To develop a spatial hierarchy of development areas for the Municipality with linkages to the broader region, encouraging integration, environmental and socio-economic sustainability, and wherein the residents have adequate access to a quality of life.